 Traci Deen, Esq.

 A 6th generation Floridian born in Homestead, Florida, Traci is passionate about protecting Florida’s wild and working lands for the generations of Floridians to come.
 She leads our team as Executive Director, overseeing statewide land conservation efforts.
 Her work with CFL includes fostering strategic partnerships, engaging the community and community leaders, and facilitating large-scale land transactions.

 Traci is an environmental lawyer and an active member in the legal community.
 She was appointed to the Florida Bar’s Governmental and Public Policy Advocacy Committee for 2017-2018.
 She’s also a member of the Environmental & Land Use Law, Public Interest Law, and City, County & Local Government Law sections, and a member of the Orange County Bar Association & Legal Aid Society.
 Traci is currently serving as Legislative Director for the Florida Association for Women Lawyers..

-In the community, Traci is an active member of the Junior League of Orlando and serves as the Chair of the Junior Leagues of Florida State Public Affairs committee, advocating to improve the lives of Florida women, children, and families.
-Additionally, she serves on the Board of Directors of AMIKids Orlando.
+In the community, Traci is an active member of the Junior League of Orlando and serves as the Chair of the Junior Leagues of Florida State Public Affairs committee.
+She also serves on the Board of Directors of AMIKids Orlando.

-She enjoys a good book, horseback riding, exploring trails with her dog Maggie Sue, and bike rides with her husband Michael.
+Traci enjoys a good book, horseback riding, exploring trails with her dog Maggie Sue, and spending time with her husband Michael and daughter Molly.

 Cyndi is a Florida native who is passionate about protecting working lands and wildlife habitat.
 She is a communications specialist with broad nonprofit management and organizational development experience.
 Before joining the Conservation Florida, she worked for the Whidbey Camano Land Trust in Coupeville, Washington and the Poynter Institute for Media Studies in St. Petersburg, Florida.
 She holds an associate degree in graphic arts and a bachelor’s degree in journalism and mass media communications.
 She spends her free time traveling, taking pictures, and visiting with her family and friends.

 Director of Conservation